molily/molily.de/_posts/2020-11-21-testing-angular.md

 },
 ```

-In the example configuration above, all values are set to 75%.
+In the configuration above, all values are set to 75%.
 If the coverage drops below that number, the test execution fails even if all specs succeeded.

 <aside class="margin-note">Raise the bar</aside>